gotoz/runq/README.md

 ## AP adapter passthrough (s390x only)
 AP devices provide cryptographic functions to all CPUs assigned to a linux system running in an IBM Z system LPAR.
 AP devices can be made available to a runq container by passing a VFIO mediated device from the host through Qemu into the runq VM guest.
-The environment variable RUNQ_APUUID spcecifies the mediated device UUID.
-This will also load the required zcrypt kernel modules.
+VFIO mediaded devices are enabled by the `vfio_ap` kernel module and allow for partitioning of AP devices and domains.
+The environment variable RUNQ_APUUID spcecifies the VFIO mediated device UUID. runq automatically loads the required zcrypt kernel modules inside the VM.
 E.g.:
 ```
 docker run --runtime runq -e RUNQ_APUUID=b34543ee-496b-4769-8312-83707033e1de ...
 ```